Medical Electives & Public Health

 Our partners include a varied selection of NGOs that each focus on a specific illness with the goal of conducting research to improve treatment while spreading awareness among the public.
 These placements provide a uniquely immersive opportunity for candidates interested in working alongside experts to learn about certain conditions such as cancer, cystic fibrosis, drug addiction, and sight loss.

 We also work with clinical trials administrators and charitable hospital foundations, meaning there is a range of options well-suited to candidates who envision a future in nursing, medical research, public health advocacy, or another healthcare related sector.
 A Public Health internship means you will have the necessary competitive edge when it comes to seeking a position in this field or applying to medical school.

-Example Program Participant: Christopher Foran, an American Medical student at Thomas Jefferson University, discusses his time in Colombia working in the emergency department at Clínica Soma.
+American medical student Christopher Foran discusses his time in Medellin, Colombia working in the emergency department of the large city hospital, Clínica Soma.